 From 1966 to 1994, Sylvia Hocking of Thomaston, Maine, ran a small home-based bakery that brought her national fame for her coffee cake, blueberry muffins, raspberry buckle, and strawberry pie.
-She later published a cookbook, Sylvia's Cakes & Breads: Famous Recipes from a Small Maine Kitchen.
-We published a handful of her recipes in our March 1995 issue, and this cake, moist and rich with chocolate swirls, reminds us of the beauty of old-fashioned bundts.
+She later published a cookbook, Sylvia’s Cakes & Breads: Famous Recipes from a Small Maine Kitchen.
+We published a handful of her recipes in the ’90s, and this cake, moist and rich with chocolate swirls, reminds us of the beauty of old-fashioned bundts.

 Preheat oven to 350°.
 Grease a 10-inch Bundt or tube pan.
 Whisk together the flour, baking powder, and salt.
 Set aside.
 In the bowl of a standing mixer or, if using a handheld mixer, in a large mixing bowl, cream the butter and sugar until light and fluffy, 3 to 4 minutes.
 Add vanilla and mix, then add eggs one at a time, mixing well after each.
 Add one-third of the dry ingredients, then add half the milk.
 Repeat, scraping down bowl periodically.
 Add remaining third of the dry ingredients and mix until combined.